Eye Health Central

 Before your Optometrist decides on the best contact lenses for you, he/she will discuss your lifestyle, as what you want from a contact lens will help determine what type of contact lenses you are most suited to.

-• A Full Time Wearer - If you are someone who wants to wear contact lenses every day, maybe having a day off every now and then or having a break at the weekends, then you are one of the lucky ones as you are suited to all types of contact lenses daily contact lenses which are thrown away each evening for total convenience, or two weekly disposable lenses or monthly disposable contact lenses, so your decision may come down to how much time you want to invest in cleaning and storing your lenses and how much you want to spend
+• A Full-Time Wearer - If you are someone who wants to wear contact lenses every day, maybe having a day off every now and then or having a break at the weekends, then you are one of the lucky ones as you are suited to all types of contact lenses daily contact lenses which are thrown away each evening for total convenience, or two weekly disposable lenses or monthly disposable contact lenses, so your decision may come down to how much time you want to invest in cleaning and storing your lenses and how much you want to spend

 • Occasional Wearer - If you only want to wear contact lenses at the weekends, for sports or for nights out and special occasions then you are ideally suited to daily disposable contact lenses.
 These lenses require no fussy cleaning regimes, offer a healthy option as lenses don't sit in stagnant solution whilst not being used and the cost is kept relatively low as you are only wearing the lenses occasionally.